autay27/boccam/userstudy/exercise.md

     INT me:
     me := 0
     INT keypress:
-    WHILE TRUE
+    WHILE me < 32
         SEQ
             GRAPHICS[me][0] !
 3
             KEYBOARD ? keypress
             GRAPHICS[me][0] !
 0
             me := me+1
 ```

 Try combining those two pieces of code, so that the red dot sets off the blue process in each column that it visits.
-You will need to use an array of channels, for example declaring them as `[32]CHAN OF INT visited:` Paste your code into a text file.
+You will need to use an array of channels, for example declaring a 32-element array as `[32]CHAN OF INT visited:` Paste your code into a text file.